SeniorMars/seniormars.com/content/posts/neomutt/index.md

 set editor = "nvim"
 ```

-{{note(clickable=true, header="Note", text="In (Neo)Vim with patch 6e649224926b and partial 113cb513f76d now include mail.vim, which is a filetype plugin for mail.
+{{note(clickable=true, header="Note", body="In (Neo)Vim with patch 6e649224926b and partial 113cb513f76d now include mail.vim, which is a filetype plugin for mail.
 This plugin provides syntax highlighting, indentation, and other features for mail files.")}}

 ### (N)vim and Mail